xephonhq/xephon-k/doc/impl/storage-disk.md

 - [ ] bulk load historical data
 - [ ] store data in time increasing order or decreasing order
 - [ ] index for time stamp when we use delta + run length encoding
+- [ ] separate data and meta into two different files?

 Compression

 - delta + run length